vidyagames998/vidyagames998.github.io/totk/gear.md

 ## Learn to repair items

 Most weapons in the game only last for 20-40 swings.
-Hitting the air does damage to the weapon, charged attacks damage them quicker.
-You'll be repairing items frequently.
+Hitting the ground does damage to the weapon, charged attacks damage them quicker.
+Fuses increase some durability.
+You'll definitely be repairing items frequently.

 - Fast Travel to Ulri Mountain, equip glide suit, glide north west to Momosik shrine
 - Place items on ground and have them thrown back at you to have them repaired by octorocks